How to support our wellbeing through transitions, challenges & uncertainties.

 Avoid letting our minds dwell on regrets about the past, for things we have done or left undone.
 And avoid projecting ourselves into the future and worrying for what’s coming, thinking we might not be able to manage.
 It fills our mind (and body) with worries and guilt.

 One way is to “Treat Our Mind Like a Muscle”.
 Training the mind to stay focus in the here and now.

 Mindfulness and meditation are excellent practices, they are at hand and easy to follow.
-You can find guided exercises with different lengths in many free apps, to stay in “the here and now”.
-It allows us to stay focus on the task at hand.
-It has a very positive influence on our immune system, which is quite key in this transition season into winter.
-We feel more relaxed, confident and our performance improves.
+You can find guided exercises with different lengths in many free apps, to help you stay in “the here and now”.
+Doing so allows us to stay focused on the task at hand.
+This has a very positive influence on our immune system, which is key in this transition season into winter.
+We feel more relaxed and confident, and our performance improves.
 These techniques are also quite potent to induce sleep naturally.
-Especially the ones designed for this purpose, finishing quietly, so they do not wake us up if we are already drifting off.
+Look for the ones designed for this purpose, finishing quietly, so they do not wake you up just as you are drifting off to sleep.

 👉The emotional dimension:

-This dimension refers to the Love for ourselves, but it goes beyond us.
+This dimension refers to the Love for ourselves, but it goes beyond us too.
 It’s the care for others, it’s the love for nature, it’s embracing the diversity with a geocentric mindset.
-It’s the compassion, the empathy and the forgiveness.
-Even wearing facemasks we can show care towards others, with our eyes, with our tone of voice, with our body language.
-We can reinvent our ways of connections: if we have a “what” and a “why” we always find a “how”.
+It’s compassion, empathy and forgiveness.
+There are many ways of connecting: if we have a “what” and a “why” we always find a “how”.